Prashasti08/Predictors-of-Employee-Turnover-Retention-and-Engagement/README.md

 # 📊 Employee Engagement & Revenue Impact Analysis
-**Predictive modeling in R to quantify the ROI of workforce morale.**
+**Predictive modeling in R to quantify the ROI of workforce morale**

 ## 🎯 Executive Summary
 Identified a critical revenue leak in the **South Region** (3.0 engagement, 100% turnover) and built a regression model proving that employee engagement is the primary driver of sales performance.